“This call is being recorded for Quality Assurance...”

 In this day and age, it is very common to hear, “this call is being recorded for quality assurance.”
 On nearly every call you make into any organization, calls are being recorded.
 Recording calls allows companies to ensure their employees are delivering the best customer service as possible.
 More and more companies are standardizing their process and creating a consistent experience for any and all clients, guests, prospects, or whatever you want to call them.
 Quality reviews are performed to address areas in need of improvement and confirm standards are met.
 This “trend” is becoming increasingly popular in the healthcare industry as more and more health systems push for an improved, consistent, patient experience.

 How Recording Calls Can Change Your Hospital

-Vyne Medical offers a variety of voice recording applications through our flagship product, Trace.
+Vyne Medical offers a variety of voice recording applications through our Trace platform.
 Our voice tools are scalable to fit any number of users or environments.
 With each application, recordings are indexed and stored in Trace for playback, download, routing and quality scoring.

-Using Trace has allowed hundreds of hospitals to improve their accountability with patients, physicians, payers, and even their own employees.
+Using the Trace platform has enabled hundreds of hospitals to improve their accountability with patients, physicians, payers, and even their own employees.

 Not only are all parties accountable, they are also satisfied.
 Overall satisfaction has greatly improved for patients, physicians and employees.

-With Trace, you can remove the “he said, she said” or more often, the “he didn’t say, she didn’t say.”
+With Trace software, you can remove the “he said, she said” or more often, the “he didn’t say, she didn’t say.”
 Just think about how many times there’s conversation around whether or not a patient was properly prepared before coming in for a visit, procedure, or surgery.
-With Trace in place, clinicians will less often assume an error in patient preparation as a result of and error in the call center or a patient access staff members.
+With the Trace solution in place, clinicians will less often assume an error in patient preparation as a result of and error in the call center or a patient access staff members.
 Why?
-Because with Trace, you have the proof.
+Because with Trace software, you have the proof.